 It might seem a little unusual that the default values for stroke-width and text-size are set to 0.
 The reason for this is that a style that only contains an empty group is meant to define that the element the style applies to is not to be rendered.
-Since the render information for curves in SpeciesReferenceGlyphs and ReactionGlyphs as well as the render information for TextGlyphs is defined via attributes from the outermost group element of a style (see below), the group would explicitly have to define the stroke-width or the text-size to be 0 which would be inconsistent with the implied meaning of an empty group.
+Since the render information for curves in SpeciesReferenceGlyphs and ReactionGlyphs as well as the render information for TextGlyphs is defined via attributes from the outermost group element of a style (see below), the group would explicitly have to define the stroke-width or the font-size to be 0 which would be inconsistent with the implied meaning of an empty group.
 The outermost group can also contain information about arrow heads to be used on curves specified in the layout.
 This information is given via the startHead and endHead attributes just like for curve elements.
 These attributes only apply to curve objects from the layout, not to curve objects within the group.
 Since those two attributes only make sense on the outermost group of a style, they are to be ignored on all other groups.
 The default value for those attributes is none which means that no line ending is to be drawn.

-Each group has an id through which it can be referenced.
-This way groups can be nested by referencing one group within another.
-In order not to create loops, only groups that have been defined previously in the render information can be referenced.
-No forward declarations as references are allowed.
+Each group also has an id through which it can be identified.
 In addition to those attributes a Group object can contain 0 or more child elements that form the render information.
-These child elements can either be graphical primitives, e.g. rectangles, ellipses, curves, polygons, text elements images or groups.
+These child elements can either be graphical primitives, e.g. rectangles, ellipses, curves, polygons, text elements, images or groups.

+'''

-Group inherits from GraphicalPrimitive1D
+Group inherits from GraphicalPrimitive1Dfill:stringfont-family:stringfont-size:string {use="optional" default="0.0"}font-weight:stringfont-style:stringtext-anchor:stringchildren:(GraphicalPrimitive1D and/or Image)[0..]

-fill : string

-font-family : string

-font-size : string {use="optional" default=" $0.0$ "}

-font-weight : string

-font-style : string

-text-anchor : string

-children : (GraphicalPrimitive1D and/or Image)[0]
+'''